JohnKond/C/README.md

-# This is a sudoku puzzle and generator , implemented by me
+# This is a sudoku puzzle and generator.